The Future of Leadership

 Salim Ismail, Co-founder of EXO Works says this; “The speed of current technological breakthroughs has no historical precedent.
 The Fourth Industrial Revolution will disrupt virtually every industry in every country.
 Exponential technologies are creating tremendous possibilities and opportunities for innovative organisations.”

-Many people are busy researching and writing about the challenges and opportunities of the future and there are many ways to describe the coming landscape, be it relentless change and transformation; globalisation, technology and digitalisation; hollowing out and uberisation.
 The list is endless, and these are not separate entities that can be addressed in isolation.
-They are connected in a complex web, where each one drives and is being driven by the others.
+They are interconnected and form a complex web, where each both drives and is driven by the others.

 Is our current thinking sufficient to thrive in the Tsunami that is the Fourth Industrial Revolution?
 How prepared are you?
 Will you sink, swim or splash around looking for a life raft?
 Where do we start?

-At VA, we are motivated by a big “why” of ‘creating people powered organisations that change the way the world does business.
-Our approach to this is systemic, human and collective.
-We are honest enough to acknowledge that our skills, knowledge and experience in organisation development is partial and we believe that the way forward, with the necessary speed and agility, can only be found in collaboration.
+We acknowledge that our skills, knowledge and experience in organisation development is partial and we believe that the way forward, with the necessary speed and agility, can only be found in collaboration.
 The following quote resonates strongly for us.

 “Leadership is becoming less about being the smartest in the room and much more about how we collaborate, work with diverse stakeholders, inspire and bring the best out of others.
 Being more inclusive and collaborative.
 It’s about developing our ability to be curious; our ability to explore new approaches, new perspectives, engage different stakeholders and view points, and empathise with diverse perspectives.”
 Interview with global HR director from Global Research Report by Henley Business School.